swyxio/sw-yx.github.io/_posts/2017-01-26-What-To-Do-When-You-Hit-A-Dead-End.md

 layout: post
 date: 2017-01-26
 title: What to do when you hit a dead end
-categories: freecodecamp react
+tags: freecodecamp react
-tags: tired
+feelings: tired
 ---

 still working on https://www.freecodecamp.com/challenges/build-a-nightlife-coordination-app